A.T. Boyle created a fictionalised protest about women, with the support of social researcher Jenny White.

-On the original day of protest in 1908 and on the pseudo protest day in 2016, on exactly the same spot in Manchester, women were told to get back to the kitchen – but they refused.
+On the original day of protest in 1908 and on the pseudo protest day a century later on exactly the same spot in Manchester, women were told to get back to the kitchen – but they refused.

-Willing members of the audience carried banners round the Northern Quarter including writer and translator Gul Turner (foreground), spoken word poet Kate Fox and Manchester tour guide Anne Beswick.
+Willing members of the audience carried banners, including writer and translator Gul Turner (foreground), spoken word poet Kate Fox (left) and Manchester tour guide Anne Beswick (right).

-While street protesting, banners held high before the performance, we were snarled at by two drunken men.
+While street protesting we were snarled at by two drunken men.
 We were unable to make out their words.

 Winston Churchill and the cause